-When our kale and mustard start to go to seed, we love to nibble on the buds and flowers.
+When my kale and mustard start to go to seed, I love to nibble on the buds and flowers.
 They are very tasty.
 The buds taste like broccoli, but with a bit stronger flavor.
-I really like them, and use them in my stir-fries and salads.
-Or just graze on them as I stroll through the garden.
+I really like them, and use them in my stir-fries and salads; or just graze on them as I stroll through the garden.

 Be sure to let some plants go to seed without eating any of them.
 After they have set seed, you can save that seed for next year.
 Some will probably fall to the ground and self-seed.
 Awesome – one less thing to plant next year!

 In the case of some plants, such as mustard, dill, and cilantro, we can use that seed as a spice.
 When the cilantro goes to seed, the seeds are called coriander.
 You can save the seeds for either planting or spicing up your dinner.
 The same goes for dill; dill seed is used in pickling spice, for example.

 And mustard seed is used to make mustard, so the seeds can be used to spice up your food, or try them in your fermented vegetables mix.

 All fruits and vegetables begin to lose their nutritional value as soon as they’re picked.
 This is just a fact of life: once they are removed from their source of energy, they begin to slowly die.
 Sad, really.